THE DANGER OF INSECURITY

 Beloved, the more you see Christ for who He is, the more you will see yourself for who you are in Christ and the more you will rejoice and be secure in who you are in Christ and what you have in Christ (2 Cor.
 3:18, 2 Pet.
 3:18).

-Prayer: My Dear Heavenly Father, forgive me today for being insecure in my unique calling and gifting in Christ.
-Dear Holy Spirit, help me to grow in the grace and revelation of Jesus so that I may become more secure in my identity and calling in Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I am sorry for being insecure in my unique calling and gifting in Christ.
+My Dear Holy Spirit, teach and help me to grow daily in the grace and revelation of Jesus Christ so that I may become more secure in my identity and calling in Christ, in Jesus’ name.
 Amen.